dhruvgairola/scrapy_mcmaster_rental/Readme.md

 ```
 > scrapy crawl macrent -o items.json
 ```
 This command creates an items.json file containing all the scraped listings.
+Running this command multiple times only appends to the items.json file (doesn't remove what was already in this file).

 If you don't want to provide a Google Maps API, toggle "shouldUseGoogleMaps" to False in the scrapy_mac_rent_spider.py file.